NishchayAnand/software-engineering/DevOps/Docker/Interview Questions.md

 ---

+Q. What is the purpose of `host.docker.internal`?

+When you use **`host.docker.internal`** in your container's configuration, it allows the container to refer to the **host machine** and access services running on it (e.g., a local MySQL server, web server).

+> NOTE: By default, Docker containers are isolated from the host machine and other containers.
+The loopback address `127.0.0.1`or `localhost` inside a container refers to the container itself, not the host machine.

+---

 Q. What is Docker Compose?

-An orchestation tool that allows us to define and manage multi-container docker applications.
+An orchestration tool that allows us to define and manage multi-container docker applications.
 It uses a YML file to configure services, networks, volumes for your application enable us to run and scale entire application with a single command.

 > NOTE: Docker Compose is installed automatically when you install Docker.